CaptainFact/captain-fact-extension/README.md

 We may want to implement this in a separate release in the future.
 We don't want to implement this feature in main extension cause it means asking for permissions to access all your sites.

+* Can I add sources on videos directly from the extension ?

+Not at the moment.

 ## Linked projects

 * [Frontend](https://github.com/CaptainFact/captain-fact-frontend)